 An extensive program of public events—conversations, concerts, lectures, readings, symposia, theatrical performances, and films—introduces important new and established international talent and creates opportunities for collaboration between artists, writers, and scholars from Greece, the United States, and around the world.
 All events are free and open to the public.

 Through the Onassis Series in Hellenic Culture, Oxford University Press publishes books based on original scholarly research presented within the University Seminars Program.
 Each book is authored by an Onassis Visiting Scholar.
-The Academic Program is currently under revision and will resume in Fall 2017.

 Our Parent Organization—The Onassis Foundation